lala-hakobyan/tech-knowledge-base/frontend-fullstack/frontend-architecture/architecture-types-frontend.md

           // For example, setting an input property: this.userCardComponentRef.instance.userId = '123';

         } catch (error) {
-          console.error('Failed to load remote UserCardComponent:', error);
-          // Handle error, e.g., display a fallback message this.userCardContainer.clear();
+          // Handle error, e.g., display a fallback message }
-          this.userCardContainer.element.nativeElement.innerText = 'Failed to load user card.';
-        }
-      }

-      ngOnDestroy(): void {
-        // Clean up the dynamically created component when the host component is destroyed if (this.userCardComponentRef) {
-          this.userCardComponentRef.destroy();
-        }
       }
     }